Hayden Pedigo

-Life and music
+Early life

-Hayden Pedigo was raised in the West Texas city of Amarillo.
-It was his upbringing in—and embrace of—his home in the rural Texas Panhandle region that would eventually draw him national attention.
-At age 12, Pedigo decided he wanted to learn guitar, and his parents paid for lessons.
+Hayden Pedigo was born and raised in the West Texas city of Amarillo.
+At age 12, Pedigo decided he wanted to learn to play the guitar, and his parents paid for lessons.
 Pedigo grew obsessed with the instrument, carefully studying to play like Stevie Ray Vaughan and Ry Cooder.
-As his skills grew, his influences would expand to include John Fahey, Robbie Basho, Daniel Bachman, and Mark Fosson—guitarists of the American Primitive Guitar style.
+His influences would expand to include John Fahey, Robbie Basho, Daniel Bachman, and Mark Fosson, guitarists of the American Primitive Guitar style.

-Soon, the young Pedigo had moved on to studying European experimental rock acts such as Soft Machine and King Crimson, and jazz artists like Miles Davis and Pharoah Sanders.
+Pedigo soon moved on to studying European experimental rock acts such as Soft Machine and King Crimson, and jazz artists Miles Davis and Pharoah Sanders.

+Career

+2012-2015: Early albums

-In 2012, Pedigo sent a video of himself playing guitar in an abandoned elementary school to the Austin label Maramara Records The ensuing partnership would result in Pedigo’s first album, Seven Years Late, released in 2013.
+In 2012, Pedigo sent a video of himself playing guitar in an abandoned elementary school to the Austin label Maramara Records.
+The ensuing partnership would result in Pedigo’s first album, Seven Years Late, released in 2013.

-For his second album, Five Steps, Pedigo used internet channels to approach various musical heroes for collaboration—including the German guitarist Steffen Basho-Junghaus and the English guitarist Nick Jonah Davis, as well as art rock influences like Charles Hayward (a founding member of This Heat) and Faust drummer Zappi Diermaier.
+For his second album, Five Steps, Pedigo used internet channels to approach various musical heroes for collaboration, including the German guitarist Steffen Basho-Junghaus and the English guitarist Nick Jonah Davis, as well as art rock influences like Charles Hayward (a founding member of This Heat) and Faust drummer Zappi Diermaier.
 Five Steps was released by the Seattle label Debacle Records in November 2014.
-In a feature article that same year, Texas Monthly said of the album: “Only twenty years old, [Pedigo] had revealed through sound the world he had grown up in and the sense of wonder he felt at being alive.”
-Vogue magazine wrote of Five Steps: “Pedigo mixes his own unique playing style with disconcerting ambient tracks, creating a sound that comes off as entirely original.”
+In a feature article that same year, Texas Monthly said of the album: “Only twenty years old, [Pedigo] had revealed through sound the world he had grown up in and the sense of wonder he felt at being alive".
+Vogue magazine wrote of Five Steps: “Pedigo mixes his own unique playing style with disconcerting ambient tracks, creating a sound that comes off as entirely original".

-In 2015, Pedigo curated a solo guitar compilation, Imaginational Anthem Vol.7 for Tompkins Square Records.
+In 2015, Pedigo curated a solo guitar compilation, Imaginational Anthem Vol.7, for Tompkins Square Records.
 For the project, Pedigo solicited contributions from several friends and influences, including Kyle Fosburgh, Mariano Rodriguez, and Sean Proper.